Jesus Army: Baptist Union and Evangelical Alliance membership

 During the late 1980s and 1990s, the Jesus Fellowship improved its relationships with other churches, and broadened its membership so that community residents became a minority of the church.
 At the same time it re-examined its practices and loosened its style, with the result that when it reapplied for membership of the Evangelical Alliance in 1999 it received endorsements from both local and national church leaders and was accepted into membership later in the year.
 It never re-applied for membership of the Baptist Union, though a number of key Baptist ministers spoke at Jesus Fellowship events.
 Despite the entry of the Jesus Army into the charismatic mainstream, the church still attracted a range of views and anti-cult groups like the Cult Information Centre, FAIR and Reachout Trust still included the Jesus Army on their lists.

 Writing in 1998, Stephen Hunt summed up the outlook of the wider charismatic Christian fraternity on the Jesus Fellowship at that time as follows: "To some in the broader movement, the Jesus Fellowship will always be something of an enigma, tending towards exclusiveness and displaying a sectarianism incongruent with contemporary Pentecostalism.
 To others, the Jesus Fellowship will continue to epitomize the fullest expression of Christian and Pentecostal life."

-Popular culture
+In popular culture

 The Jesus Army has been the focus of multiple media treatments in recent years, including: